 Fire hydrants shall be located as required by the Fire Chief for the Town of Groton and shall be operational when the first framing of any structure begins.

-The Applicant shall equip each unit with water saving plumbing fixtures in every bathroom, kitchen, and laundry area, and all underground water pipes shall have watertight joints.
-[ADD SPECIFIC WASTE INFRASTRUCTURE HERE]

-The Project shall use all-electric heat pump technology for heating and cooling
+The Project shall use all-electric heat pump technology for heating and cooling.

 Final drawings showing the on-site water distribution system and sewer system shall be submitted to the DPW for their review and approval.

-All utilities within the Premises shall be installed underground.
+All utilities within the Premises shall be installed underground, , with the exception that the connection point for the electrical service in Main Street may be on the premises and may require additional above ground infrastructure at the discretion of the Groton Electric Light Department.

 All water and sewer construction and materials shall be in accordance with the Town of Groton’s requirements.
 The Applicant shall be responsible for the design and installation of the utilities servicing the Project.